Esthermarch22/Work-Samples/README.md

 - **B2B, SaaS, BFSI, Pharma & Travel Expertise**
 - **Team Mentorship & Learning Culture Building**
 - **CMS, Analytics, and Workflow Tools Proficiency**
+- **Tool Development & Systems Thinking**

+---

+## 🧠 Digital Leadership & Innovation

+As a digital content leader, I focus on building systems that enable scale, reduce ambiguity, and support quality at speed.
+I combine content strategy with smart tooling and governance to drive outcomes across editorial, SEO, and product teams.

+- 🛠️ **Created a Word Cloud Tool** to automate keyword visualizations across multiple product units.
+This helped identify content focus areas at scale, reduce writer guesswork, and align copy structure with top-ranking search patterns — especially for microbrand SEO strategies.
+- 🌲 **Built a Supply Readiness Tree**, a decision-support system that helped non-editorial teams validate inclusions and exclusions for experience-based products.
+It introduced logic-based paths tailored for variable formats like cruises and walking tours, enabling better coverage accuracy and fewer errors at handoff.
+- 📐 **Established content strategy and governance standards** that reduced editorial rework, improved tone consistency, and empowered writers to produce high-quality content autonomously.
+These systems raised compliance to 98%, improved time-to-publish, and supported high-volume delivery across formats.

 ---